liyasthomas/lvr/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you've to get a development environment running.

 1. Download the whole zip/clone the repository.
 2. Unzip and make changes.